blueambr/webpack-modules/README.md

   Bulma modules used: Container, Columns, Section.

-  You can go through all the files inside the `src/styles` to have an idea of what they are and what they for.
-You can control, which Sass/SCSS files webpack is using inside the `src/entries` JS files.
+  You can go through all files inside `src/styles` to have an idea of what they are and what they for.
+You can control, which Sass/SCSS files webpack is using inside `src/entries` JS files.

   - [More about Bulma](https://bulma.io/)